 Night Terrors, Nightmares and Possible Causes

 Night terrors are a type of parasomnia, a sleep disorder, in which people experience extreme feelings of fear or anxiety during sleep.
-People awaken as a result of the feelings, but often can’t describe why they awakened other than the feeling itself.
+Parasomnias include many disorders where people do, say, or feel things that they can’t explain rationally.
+It includes sleep walking and sleep-related eating disorders.
+People awaken as a result of the feelings of fear.
+However, they often can’t describe why they awakened other than the feeling itself.

 Nightmares are in general just a type of dream.
-People report that they are especially vivid and disturbing, but they are distinguishable from night terrors because they are actually experienced as dreams.
+People report that they are especially vivid and disturbing.
+Nightmares are different from night terrors because people actually experience them as dreams.
 Rarely, people may awaken from these dreams, often with a sense of terror.
 There are many potential causes of nightmares, some of which are benign, while others require attention.
+Sometimes, nightmares can be classified as a parasomnia, if the nightmares make it hard for people to get to sleep, stay asleep, or function during waking hours.
+This might be due to the frequency or intensity of bad dreams.

 Spontaneous nightmares tend to be uncommon and don’t recur regularly.
-Nightmares may be caused by eating late at night, which can stimulate brain activity.
+Eating late at night, which can stimulate brain activity, can cause bad dreams.
 Some medications–including antidepressants, narcotics, and blood pressure medications–can lead to more frequent nightmares.
 Other times, medication withdrawal can lead to nightmares.
 This can include alcohol and tranquilizers.
 Anxiety, stress, and PTSD can lead to nightmares, as well as sleep deprivation.

 Sleep Apnea, Night Terrors, and Nightmares